Smarter cameras will continue to take over where PCs used to dominate

 Smart cameras for single-point and multi-point inspection applications

-By its nature, point inspection, quick deployment, and easy maintenance are – and will continue to be – the advantages of smart cameras over PC-based vision systems even as the separation line has become more blurred than ever in some circumstances, these main distinctions stay.
+By its nature, point inspection, quick deployment, and easy maintenance are – and will continue to be – the advantages of smart cameras over PC-based vision systems even as the separation has become more blurred than ever in some circumstances, these main distinctions stay.
 Smart cameras and PC-based vision systems complement each other from many perspectives.

 With the increasing speed of processing power for embedded systems, smart cameras may be capable of tackling faster and more complicated applications that could not be managed before.
 Furthermore, at one point, if software allows accommodating a primary-secondary structure, multiple smart cameras may be used for multiple view applications that are the traditional territory of PC-based multi-camera systems.
-In addition, the IP67 protection rating for harsh environments and a more compact form factor to fit in smaller spaces are surely making smart cameras more beneficial.
+In addition, the IP67 protection rating for harsh environments and a more compact form factor to fit in smaller spaces is surely making smart cameras more beneficial.